 - P.D.
 Soros Fellowship for New Americans

-Who is eligible?
-Any child of immigrants who is either a college senior on track to graduate within one year, or a bachelor’s degree-holding college graduate.
+Who Is Eligible?
+Children of immigrants who are either a college senior on track to graduate within one year, or a bachelor's degree-holding college graduate.
 Only legal U.S. citizens may apply.

-Who is eligible?
-Hispanic undergraduates or outgoing high school seniors with a 3.0 cumulative GPA who are enrolled or plan to enroll in college in Florida.
+Who Is Eligible?
+Hispanic undergraduates or outgoing high school seniors with at least a 3.0 cumulative GPA who are enrolled or plan to enroll in college in Florida.

 - Texas Educational Opportunity Grant

-Who is eligible?
-Any Texas resident enrolled full- or part-time at a public community, technical, or state college in Texas.
+Who Is Eligible?
+Texas residents enrolled full- or part-time at a public community, technical, or state college in Texas.

-Award amount: The grant awards $2,736 to $8,480 per year, depending on the institution type.
-In order to renew their funds, applicants must earn a 2.5 cumulative GPA and a 75% passing rate in all courses each year.
+Award Amount: The grant awards $2,832 to $5,486 per year, depending on the institution type and the recipient's enrollment status.
+In order to renew their funds, applicants must earn at least a 2.5 cumulative GPA and a 75% passing rate in all courses each year.

 Deadline: Applications may be submitted beginning on January 1.